Home/Blog/Chronic Care/Diabetes/Sugar Substitutes for People with Diabetes: Weighing the Pros and Cons

 Pros and Cons of Common Sugar Alternatives for People with Diabetes

-Here are some advantages and disadvantages of using sugar substitutes to help you make an informed decision while choosing.
+Here are some advantages and disadvantages of using common sugar substitutes to help you make an informed decision [4], [5].

-Selecting the right sugar substitute is a crucial aspect of diabetes management.
-While natural options like stevia and monk fruit are generally safer and better tolerated, artificial sweeteners should be used cautiously and in moderation.
-Always check the glycemic index, potential side effects, and consult your doctor before making changes to your diet.
+Selecting the right sugar substitute is an individual aspect of diabetes management.
+While non-nutritive sweeteners like stevia and monk fruit are excellent, approved options, artificial sweeteners should also be considered safe when consumed within recommended guidelines.
+Always check the glycemic effects, be mindful of potential side effects, and most importantly, consult your doctor or a registered dietitian before making significant changes to your diet.
 With the right sweetener, you can enjoy sweetness without compromising your blood sugar control.

 Expert Quote

 “Not all sugar substitutes are created equal.
-While stevia and monk fruit have minimal impact on blood glucose levels, artificial sweeteners may alter the gut microbiota and metabolism.
-People with diabetes should prioritise natural, low-glycemic options.”
+While non-nutritive sweeteners like stevia and monk fruit have minimal impact on blood glucose levels, the long-term effects of any sweetener, natural or artificial, are subject to ongoing research.
+People with diabetes should prioritise options that support their overall metabolic health and always check ingredient labels for added carbohydrates.”

 -Dr Anubha Karol